-In ancient times, a large part of Persia belonged to Mesopotamia, where, among other things, the origin of the cultivated grapevine and viticulture is suspected.
-There is a beautiful legend about the "invention of wine" in the time of the legendary Persian king Dschemid, who lived about 2,500 years before Christ.
-According to the Greek historian Herodotus (482-425 B.C.) and later confirmed by Strabo, intoxication was deliberately used during the Achaimenid dynasty (559-331 B.C.) to judge important issues.
-The decisions made had to be confirmed in a sober state.
-This also applied vice versa, because decisions made in a sober state were reaffirmed in intoxication.
-At that time there were also rations for the population, fixed according to the occasion.
-For example, women who had given birth to a son received ten litres of wine, whereas a daughter received only five litres.
-Even the royal horses and camels were given beer and wine.
+In ancient times, a large part of Persia belonged to Mesopotamia, where, among other things, the origin of the cultivated vine and viticulture is assumed.
+There is a beautiful legend about the "invention of wine" in the time of the legendary Persian king Jemshid, who lived around 2,500 years BC.
+According to the Greek historian Herodotus (482-425 BC) and later confirmed by Strabo, intoxication was deliberately used to pass judgement on important issues during the Achaimenid dynasty (559-331 BC).
+The decisions taken had to be confirmed in a sober state.
+This also applied vice versa, because decisions made in a sober state were reaffirmed in drunkenness.
+At that time there were also fixed rations for the population depending on the occasion.
+For example, women who had given birth to a son received ten litres of wine, but only five if they had a daughter.
+Even the royal horses and camels were allotted beer and wine.
 The working population received fixed monthly rations of wine, men 20 to 30 and women 10 litres.

 I have great respect for the scope and quality of the wein.plus encyclopaedia.
 It is a unique place to go for crisp, sound information on terms from the world of wine.Dr.
 Edgar Müller